 - What plans do we need should the pastor become infected or be required to quarantine?

 Masks should only be put on and removed using the ear loops.
-Do not touch the part of the mask that covers the nose and mouth.
+Try to avoid touching the part of the mask that covers the nose and mouth.

 The congregation should have a supply of masks on hand that can be given away for visitors and those who might have forgotten, but everyone bringing their own is the best practice.

 Distancing in Sanctuaries